pkulchenko/ZeroBraneStudio/doc-faq.md

 ## Why don't I see `print` output immediately in the Output window?

-Lua (and some engines based on it, like Love2d) has output buffered by default, so if you only `print` a small number of bytes, you may see the results only after the script is completed.
+Lua (and some engines based on it, like LÖVE) has output buffered by default, so if you only `print` a small number of bytes, you may see the results only after the script is completed.

 If you want to see the `print` output immediately, **add `io.stdout:setvbuf("no")` to your script**, which will turn the buffering on.